-- B. Standard identifier such as an ISBN (equivalent for photos or drawings)13 - C. Year of first publication?
+- C. Year of first publication?
 Other year(s) (if so, to what do they pertain)? - D. In addition to the author's name, does the rightsholder's name (if different from the author's) appear?

 Images posted via Instagram accounts are displayed with the user's chosen username, the location where the photo was taken (if location access has been enabled by the user), and the image upload date.
 Descriptions and comments are displayed beneath each image.
 Pinterest displays the source of the image (typically a website, e.g. "Saved from [website].com") as well as the poster's user profile name, the collection, and a short description if submitted by the user below each image.
 Facebook and Twitter display a user's profile name, the date the image was posted, and the upload location if authorized (as well as a short comment if the user chooses) above all posts.
 Comments are included below posts, within a single "post window."
-Photos loaded up to the iCloud server, display the user information from the sharer when opening each image.
-Date and time is displayed above each photo, as well as any comments (above or below depending on viewing options) and the photo album/collection.
+Photos loaded up to the iCloud server display the user information from the sharer when opening each image.
+Date and time are displayed above each photo, as well as any comments (above or below depending on viewing options) and the photo album/collection.
 None of these platforms automatically display copyright symbols above/below/beside images.